 Preset: Select NORTH AMERICAN NUMBERING PLAN (default), PROGRESSIVE DIGITS, or COPY TO OTHER INTERFACE.
 Use preset to set up examples of outbound match configurations to filter outgoing digits.
 Hyphens (--) do nothing.
-North American Numbering Plan allow the following to be sent: 311, 911, seven digit numbers starting with 2 through 9, eleven digit numbers starting with 1, 17 digit numbers starting with 0 or .
+North American Numbering Plan allow the following to be sent: 311, 911, seven digit numbers starting with 2 through 9, eleven digit numbers starting with 1, 17 digit numbers starting with 011, and 31 digit numbers starting with 0 or .
 Progressive digits allow numbers whose first digit indicates the number of digits to be sent.
 Copy to other interface copies all outbound match parameters from the current interface to the other interface.

 ACD Configuration-Master